 (h) On the day of each Execution, Broker will (i) verify each Execution with the relevant Counterparty in writing or by telephone, (ii) notify Enron of such verification by telephone and (iii) deliver to Enron a written summary of all Executions which occurred on such day and confirming the verifications thereof.
 Broker agrees that it will record all telephone conversations with Counterparties regarding Transactions and will make copies of such recordings available to Enron on reasonable request.

 (i) Enron may, at its option and in its discretion, setoff, against any amounts owed to Enron by Broker hereunder, any amounts owed by Enron to Broker hereunder or otherwise.
 The obligations of Enron and Broker under this Agreement or otherwise in respect of such amounts shall be deemed satisfied and discharged to the extent of any such setoff.
 Nothing in this paragraph shall be effective to create a charge or other security interest.
 This setoff provision shall be without prejudice and in addition to any right of setoff, combination of accounts, lien or other right to which any party is at any time otherwise entitled (whether by operation of law, contract or otherwise).

+(j) This Agreement does not obligate Enron to provide access to the Website to Broker or to permit Broker to Execute using the Website.
+Enron may impose such other conditions upon access and trading activities as it deems commercially necessary and reasonable, such as credit requirements and minimum experience requirements.
+Enron may, in its sole discretion, with or without notice to the Broker, Participant or Counterparty, but acting in a commercially reasonable manner, temporarily or permanently cease to provide the Website or suspend, terminate or restrict Broker’s access to and utilization of the Website.
+If Enron permanently terminates Broker’s access to the Website at a time when Broker is not in default under this Agreement or if Broker is unable to access the area of the Website reserved for the submittal of Offers for a period of at least ten (10) consecutive business days other than as a result of Broker’s own actions or fault, this Agreement shall be deemed to be terminated and Enron will refund a pro rata portion of the Access Fee provided for in the Fee Agreement.

-4. LIMITATION OF LIABILITY; INDEMNITY.
+5. LIMITATION OF LIABILITY; INDEMNITY.